← Back to Stories

 Key details reported by multiple sources:

-• Energy Minister Chris Bowen confirmed Australia’s fuel supply is secured into May, with 39 days of petrol, 29 days of diesel, and 29–30 days of jet fuel in reserve.
+• Energy Minister Chris Bowen stated Australia has 39 days of petrol, 29 days of diesel, and 30 days of jet fuel in reserve (as of April 2026).

-• OPEC+ agreed to increase oil output quotas by 206,000 barrels/day for May 2026, though Strait of Hormuz closure limits actual production; oil prices hit a four-year high (~$120/barrel).
+• OPEC+ agreed to increase oil output quotas by 206,000 barrels per day for May 2026, though major exporters remain affected by the Strait of Hormuz closure.

-• Donald Trump posted threats on Truth Social (April 2026) demanding the Strait of Hormuz be opened, calling for attacks on Iranian infrastructure.
+• Donald Trump posted on Truth Social threatening to attack Iranian civilian infrastructure and demanding the Strait of Hormuz be opened.

 Points of Difference